froov/pawpaw/README.md

 npm install workbox-cli --global
 ```

 To recompile the markdown and view the results
+*Make sure you are inside your pawpaw directory or you will get the error "no css.yaml"
 ```
 froov
 wrangler pages dev temp